Tips To Become A Better Illustrator

 The abundance of illustration software applications such as Photoshop and hardware tools such as tablets and iPads have steered the industry of graphic design into a mostly-digital front nowadays.

-The use of these instruments can not be denied in these times, as almost every company requires these in their visual marketing/advertising foray.
-These modern tools have amazed both novice and veteran artists alike for the past few years, as they have features that seem to be magical and highly convenient to use.
+The use of these instruments can be allowed in these times, as almost every company requires these in their visual marketing/advertising foray.
+These modern tools have amazed both novice and veteran artists alike for the past few years, as they have features that are magical and highly convenient to use.

 Sadly, this can result in lifeless and soulless work, taking away the realism of an output done by human beings rather than machines.
 It is recommended that illustrators only use these tools to help make their vision a reality, complementing their originality in a way that does not obstruct the soul of the work.